A random matrix approach to the Peterson-Thom conjecture: Background

 We use $\|\cdot\|_{2}$ for the norm induced by this inner product, and we let $L^{2}(M,\tau)$ be the Hilbert space which is the completion under this inner product.
 It is direct to show (see \cite[Section 7.1.1]{anantharaman-popa}) that for all $x,y\in M$

-Thus the operators $y\mapsto xy,$ $y\mapsto yx$ extend continuously to bounded operators on $L^{2}(M,\tau)$ whose operator norms are the same as the operator norm of $x$ as an element of $B(\mathcal{H}).$ For $\xi\in L^{2}(M,\tau),$ we use $x\xi,$ $\xi x$ for the image of $\xi$ under these operators.
+Thus the operators $y\mapsto xy,$ $y\mapsto yx$ extend continuously to bounded operators on $L^{2}(M,\tau)$.
+Moreover, if $M$ is given as a von Neumann algebra of operators on a Hilbert space $\mathcal{H}$, then the above inequality proves that the norms of the operators $y\mapsto xy,$ $y\mapsto yx$ acting on $L^{2}(M,\tau)$ are equal to the norm of $x$ as an element of $B(\mathcal{H}).$ For $\xi\in L^{2}(M,\tau),$ we use $x\xi,$ $\xi x$ for the image of $\xi$ under these operators.
 Given a tracial von Neumann algebra $(M,\tau)$ the above allows us to view it as a von Neumann algebra of operators on $L^{2}(M,\tau)$ by left multiplication.
 We will essentially always view a tracial von Neumann algebra in this manner and ignore whatever other Hilbert space it arises from.

 We will need to use tensor products at various points in the paper.
 For vector spaces $V,W$ we use $V\otimes_{\textnormal{alg}}W$ for their \emph{algebraic} (i.e. not completed)\emph{ tensor product}.
 If $\mathcal{H}_{1},$ $\mathcal{H}_{2}$ are Hilbert spaces, we let $\mathcal{H}_{1}\otimes \mathcal{H}_{2}$ denote their Hilbert space tensor product.
 Given $T\in B(\mathcal{H}_{1})$, $S\in B(\mathcal{H}_{2})$, we let $T\otimes S$ be the unique operator in $B(\mathcal{H}_{1}\otimes \mathcal{H}_{2})$ given by